The Magic of Michoacán

 We’re off to Tzintzuntzan, another pueblo mágico and the one time capital of the Purépecha Empire.
 We’ll visit its archeological site, a former town of 40,000, and learn about its unusual rounded pyramids.
 Back in town, we’ll explore the market, seeing examples of the area’s crafts: pottery, reed work, weaving, and masks.
 Lunch with cocinera Blanca Villagómez as she introduces us to the area’s pre-Hispanic dishes.
 Free evening.

 We’ll spend our morning in Santa Clara del Cobre, a nearby town named and famed for its copper work, learning about the centuries-old craft that is kept alive through its amazing artisans.
-On the way back to Patzcuaro, we’ll drive through pine and oak forests for a glimpse of Zirahuén and its majestic lake.
-Afternoon cooking class and dinner with chef Cynthia (who we met the first night) in the historic kitchen of Mesón de San Antonio—one of the last inns along the Camino Real, operating since the 18th century.
+On the way back to Patzcuaro, we’ll drive through pine and oak forests.
+Lunch in the hills with amazing views.
+Free evening.

 Return by taxi or shuttle to Morelia airport or another destination in Mexico.
 Possible group shuttle to San Miguel de Allende.

-*Itinerary subject to change depending on local festivals and concerts.
+Itinerary subject to change depending on local festivals and weather.